 Dispersed gas-liquid flows are modeled using the two-fluid model, where each phase is considered to be a continuous fluid \citep{Ishii2011}.
 The instantaneous behavior of the fluid is averaged over time and phase fractions are used to indicate the spatially-varying composition of the multiphase fluid.
-Each of the fluids has its own set of governing equations and the interaction between the fluids is accounted for through constitutive interphase momentum transfer relationships.
+Each of the fluids has its own set of conservation equations and the interactions between the fluids are accounted for through constitutive interphase momentum transfer relationships.
 The governing equations of the two-fluid model are given as \citep{Ishii2011}:

 \nomenclature{$\alpha$}{Time-averaged local phase fraction} \nomenclature{$\rho$}{Density} \nomenclature{$t$}{Time} \nomenclature{$\vb*{v}$}{Velocity vector} where $\vb*{v}_q$ is the phasic velocity, $\rho_q$ is the phasic density, $\alpha_q$ is the phase fraction of phase $q$, $P_q$ is the phasic pressure, $\vb*{\tau}_q$ is the phasic viscous stress tensor, $\vb*{g}_q$ is the phasic gravitational force, $\vb*{M}_q$ is the momentum exchange term and the subscript $i$ denote interfacial quantities.